 2019 McCay Cellars, Lodi Rosé of Grenache ($24)

-Whenever I taste an opulently fruited yet bone dry style of Grenache rosé like McCay's, I can't help think about a similar wine I once enjoyed in an Orange County restaurant with foie gras dolled up with rhubarb and strawberries.
-A phenomenal experience, setting off fireworks, trumpets and drumrolls in my head.
+Whenever I taste an opulently fruited yet bone-dry style of Grenache rosé like McCay's, I can't help but think about a similar wine I once enjoyed in an Orange County restaurant with foie gras dolled up with rhubarb and strawberries.
+A phenomenal experience, setting off fireworks, trumpets, and drumrolls in my head.
 This is exactly why Grenache is the grape of choice for rosé producers around the world.
-By the same token, these lusciously fruited styles of rosé would do just as well with similar dishes employing fruit sensations, such as grilled fish with chutney or fruit salsas, squab with figs, duck with plum sauce, or pork with apples, plums, dried fruit or even a sweet toned Port infusion.
+By the same token, these lusciously fruited styles of rosé would do just as well with similar dishes employing fruit sensations, such as grilled fish with chutney or fruit salsas, squab with figs, duck with plum sauce, or pork with apples, plums, dried fruit or even a sweet-toned Port infusion.

 2018 Onesta Wines, Bechthold Vineyard Lodi Rosé of Cinsaut ($25)

 The world's greatest rosé, if there ever was such a thing, is grown and produced at the legendary Domaine Tempier in Provence's Bandol appellation.
 This wine is usually an artful blend of Mourvèdre, Grenache, and Cinsaut, combining the meatiness, opulent fruit, and fragrance typifying the three respective grapes.

 Here in Lodi, the closest things we have to classic Bandol Rosé are probably the 100% Cinsaut-based pink wines sourced from Bechthold Vineyard, which is no ordinary vineyard.
 It consists of own-rooted, double-layered head-trained vines originally planted in 1886.
 At 135 years old, undoubtedly the oldest, and certainly most productive, stand of ancient vine Cinsaut in the world.